Eliza Legzdina

-Elīza Legzdiņa (/ɛliːzælɛgzdɪnjɑː/, born 6 October 1993) is a Latvian-British musician.
+Elīza Legzdiņa (/lv/, born 6 October 1993, also known as LEGZDINA) is a Latvian-British musician.
 Born in Ogre, she moved to the UK for her education, and studied at the University of East Anglia, from which she graduated in 2014.
-She funded a part-time masters degree at Goldsmiths, University of London, by working a series of odd jobs including a spell at Jukedeck.
+She funded a part-time master's degree at Goldsmiths, University of London, by working a series of odd jobs including a spell at Jukedeck.
 She began releasing her own sex-positive and body-positive tracks in May 2019, which have been featured in soundtracks, television programmes, the video game EA Sports FC 24, and an iPad commercial.
 Her 2020 track "Tom & Jerry" was ranked by DMY as the 23rd best track of that year, and she released the EPs Iron Curtain Golden Pussy and Silver Linings in 2020 and 2022.
 She is also a member of Loud LDN.

 Life and career

 Early life

-Elīza Legzdiņa (/ɛliːzælɛgzdɪnjɑː/) was born on 6 October in Ogre, Latvia, and has two younger brothers.
-She began performing at the age of three at her local Soviet culture house, to which her grandmother would take her every evening, and would spend her birthdays at the circus.
+Elīza Legzdiņa was born on 6 October in Ogre, Latvia, and has two younger brothers.
+She began performing at the age of three at her local culture house, to which her grandmother would take her every evening, and would spend her birthdays at the circus.
 She studied English at the International School of Latvia, before reading classical opera at the University of East Anglia and writing her dissertation on hip-hop, graduating aged twenty in 2014.
 In an interview published in Jauns.lv in April 2020, Legzdina asserted that she had moved to the UK aged thirteen after begging her parents to let her stay at a boarding school in Ascot, Berkshire.